pyrbin/realm.hpp/README.md

 // you can also use the query class to create a query realm::query<pos, const vel> query;

-for(auto& [p, v] : query.fetch()) {
+// and call a STL compatiple iterator with the fetch() function for(auto& [p, v] : query.fetch()) {
     p.x += v.x;
     p.y += v.y;